-- 1. This Regulation applies to: - (a) medicinal products subject to prescription which shall bear safety features on their packaging pursuant to Article 54a(1) of Directive 2001/83/EC, unless included in the list set out in Annex I to this Regulation; - (b) medicinal products not subject to prescription included in the list set out in Annex II to this Regulation; - (c) medicinal products to which Member States have extended the scope of application of the unique identifier or of the anti-tampering device in accordance with Article 54a(5) of Directive 2001/83/EC. - 2.
+- 1. This Regulation applies to: - (a) medicinal products subject to prescription which shall bear safety features on their packaging pursuant to Article 54a(1) of Directive 2001/83/EC, unless included in the list set out in Annex I to this Regulation; - (b) medicinal products not subject to prescription included in the list set out in Annex II to this Regulation. - 2.
 For the purposes of this Regulation, where reference is made to the packaging in a provision of this Regulation, the provision shall apply to outer packaging or to the immediate packaging if the medicinal product has no outer packaging.